lfost42/grafana-notes/k8s/cka/itkiddie.md

 Step 2: Find the allocatable CPU and memory on the node and decide how to split it between the 3 pods
 `k describe node node01`

 Look at the memory and CPU that is allocatable (I will be using example numbers here, yours will be different)
 > cpu: 1
 > memory: 1846652Ki

-Firstly we want memory in Mi so divide the Ki by 1024
+Firstly we want memory in Mi so divide the Ki by 1024.
 `expr 1846652 / 1024`
 > 1803

 Next we want to look at memory already in use.
 `k describe node node01`

 Look in the Memory Requests Column
 > kube-system  canal-tqknq               25m (2%)  0 (0%)      0 (0%)   0 (0%)      2d23h
 > kube-system  coredns-6ff97d97f9-h59nk  50m (5%)  0 (0%)   50Mi (2%)   170Mi (9%)  2d23h
 > kube-system  coredns-6ff97d97f9-rpmqd  50m (5%)  0 (0%)    50Mi (2%)  170Mi (9%)  2d23h

-We have 100Mi already requested so we need to take this out of our calculation `expr 1803 - 100`
+We have 100Mi already requested so we need to take this out of our calculation
+`expr 1803 - 100`
 > 1703

 We now need to leave ~ 10% Head room
-`expr 1703 - 170`
+`expr 1703 - 170`.
 > 1533

 We now need to share this between 3 pods
 `expr 1533 / 3`
 > 511Mi

 Looking at this a 500Mi request looks reasonable with a 600Mi limit.
 We now need to do the same for CPU:
 > 1 CPU = 1000m

 Check CPU usage from the table we see it is 125m.
 `expr 1000 - 125`
 > 875

-Get ~10% headroom.
+Get ~10% headroom
 `875 - 87`
 > 788

-Share this between 3 pods.
+Share this between 3 pods
 `expr 788 / 3`
 > ~262

 Looking at this a 250m request with a 300m limit looks reasonable

 Step 3: Edit the deployment with the new requests and limits
 `k edit deploy wordpress`

 ```yaml